‘Easy to coach’ - Fun for Baylor all the way to Final Four

 After wearing bracelets all season with #TTT for Together To Tampa, now they have a chance to take the title.

 “Everybody has been so focused all year.
-We’re focused on this one goal and we finally got there,” said junior 6-foor-4 post Lauren Cox, named most outstanding player of the Greensboro Regional.
+We’re focused on this one goal and we finally got there,” said junior 6-foor-4 post Lauren Cox, selected as the most outstanding player of the Greensboro Regional .
 “Now we’re focused on winning the whole thing.”

 “For these players that you take, they’ve never done it,” Mulkey said.
 “It’s fun to watch them.
 It’s fun to watch their expressions, their excitement.
 That’s what makes it fun for me now as a coach.”